jack828/jackburgess.dev/_blogs/truenas-jails-access-via-mdns.md

 ~~~

-Now avahi knows to respond to mDNS queries with our jail's hostname and what type of service it is running.
+Now avahi knows to respond to mDNS queries with our jail’s hostname and what type of service it is running.

 To redirect traffic to the correct port, lets setup socat.
 Like avahi, it already has some instances defined, so open its config file: